aliasad20/Face-Swap/WOC_IIITKalyani/cLog.md

 Day 11: Detected dots and features of second image and joined dot and extracted the dots.

 Day 12: Stored the joined dots as a form of triangles and extracted them to be pasted on the other image for swapping.

+Day 13: Encountered various errors and problems today.
+Boolean error in numpy.where() function and dots joined started malfunctioning.